 I must admit that I’m never quite sure whether I should add a light to the top of the post and a generator running off the flywheel to power a small LED.

 Picaxe Robot – this was really a lesson in Picaxe controllers and how to build a basic circuit and write some simple code.
 Of course, the robot had to look interesting as well.

-V-Twin Solenoid Motor – this really is a strange motor, a 4 stroke v-twin with a common crank pin – a sort of Harley-Davidson configuration and the resultant sound when it runs is rather fun.
+V-Twin Solenoid Motor – this really is a strange motor, a 4 stroke v-twin with a common crank pin – a sort of Harley-Davidson configuration, but driven by homemade solenoids rather than petrol.

 Solenoid Motor – this really is a very poor linear electric motor and is more of an executive toy than anything else.

 5 Cylinder Rotary – this is one of my favourite engines that I’ve built.
 It took a number of years as I packed the part made engine away safely whilst moving house and didn’t locate it again for a couple of years.